 Field trips are a privilege.
 Students may be denied participation if they fail to meet behavioral and /or academic requirements.
-A student who has a conduct grade below "90" may not participate.
+A student who has a conduct grade of N or U may not participate.
 This decision is at the discretion of the teacher and principal.